bcharlier/HMMA238/README.md

 - Projects will be by predefined (at random) groups of 2 or 3.
 - The list will be available soon (TODO)
 - Expected work : a ```github``` repository where the work is available A precise description will be given with the subjects.
-The ```github``` repository will containt at least a (markdown) readme file introducing your work.
+The ```github``` repository will contain at least a (markdown) Readme file introducing your work.
 All the code will be placed in a directory called */Code*, a tex/pdf or `jupyter notebook`  will be put in a */Report* directory and your final beamer/power point presentation (in an open source format) will be set in `/Beamer` directory.
 The later will be a short presentation of the work that will be orally presented during 15mn in front of a jury.

 -  Due date : April 20.